Barry S. Coller, M.D.

 Current research in Coller’s lab focuses on multiple areas of platelet physiology.
 Among them is the genetic disorder Glanzmann thrombasthenia, which produces hemorrhage as a result of an abnormality of the platelet αIIbβ3 receptor.
 Coller and his lab members are studying the precise genetic and protein abnormalities responsible for the disease, as well as variants in the genes for the receptor (ITGA2B and ITGB3) identified in the general population by next-generation sequencing.

-Other areas of blood and platelet physiology that the lab is studying include:
+Other areas of blood and platelet physiology that the lab studies include:

 Integrin structure and activation.
 Integrins, including platelet αIIbβ3 and αVβ3, are transmembrane glycoprotein receptors.
-Through site-directed mutagenesis, molecular dynamics, electron microscopy, and x-ray crystallography studies, the lab is studying the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligands.
-Most recently, nanodisc technology coupled with electron microscopy and three-dimensional reconstruction have been employed to address these questions.
+Through site-directed mutagenesis, molecular dynamics, cryo-electron microscopy, and x-ray crystallography studies, the lab studies the mechanisms by which the receptors undergo a transition from an inactive to an active conformation with high affinity for ligands.
+Most recently, cryo-EM has led to atomic-level, three-dimensional reconstructions of the complex between αIIbβ3 and abciximab.

 Platelet TGF-β1.The Coller lab discovered that platelet TGF-β1can be activated by shear forces, and studies are under way to assess the biological significance of this finding in several model systems.

 Integrin αVβ3.
-With support from the Tri-Institutional Therapeutic Discovery Institute, the Coller lab is studying the impact of pure antagonists of αVβ3 on a variety of pathological processes, including sickle cell disease, osteoporosis, and herpes virus infection.
+With support from the Tri-Institutional Therapeutic Discovery Institute and the Robertson Therapeutic Development Fund, the Coller lab is studying the impact of pure antagonists of αVβ3 on a variety of pathological processes, including sickle cell disease, osteoporosis, and herpes virus infection.